 In April 2013 Ann Parkes joined PRU and the number of trials carried out here have rapidly expanded since she joined the team.
 Ann has been involved in developing our admin systems as the unit has grown.
-She is one of two PRU administrators and provides confidential secretarial and administrative support for the various research projects within PRU.
+She is the PRU administrator and provides confidential secretarial and administrative support for the various research projects within PRU.
 She is the first point of contact for enquiries.

 Administration in PRU is a varied and interesting role.
 As it is a Research Unit trial randomizations are an important process.
 Ann works on many trials and there are often new trials beginning each year.
 Currently she works across the following trials: PRODIGY COMPARE, BART, Stepwise, ifCBT.
 Ann finds that working across a number of trials is very interesting and allows her to learn lots of new skills in clinical trials administration.
 She finds it particularly interesting learning more about psychosis and effective ways to support people with psychosis related difficulties.